-For more than 140 years, from our beginnings as the Madison Business Board in 1869, the Chamber has given voice to businesses in the region.
-See how we got here and how the Chamber is moving Greater Madison forward into the future.
+From our beginnings as the Madison Business Board in 1869, the Chamber has given voice to businesses in the region.
+See how we got here and how the Chamber is accelerating Greater Madison into the future.

 - Association renamed Madison Chamber of Commerce and members elect Arthur Towell as president.